 IFE's refund policy is designed to offer fair and reasonable refunds to learners while ensuring that IFE can meet any financial commitments it has made.
-Refunds apply for learners who withdraw from the course as a whole and will not be continuing their studies with IFE any further.
-The IFE has processes in place to equitably manage fees for learners who need to make a change to their enrolment, such as deferring their studies (see below).
+Refunds apply for learners who withdraw from the course as a whole and will not be continuing their studies with IFE any further and for learners who defer a module but will be continuing their studies at a later date.